Ayub40/L2-assignment-1/README.md

-TypeScript, both interface and types can used to defines the shape of a object.
+1.TypeScript, both interface and types can used to defines the shape of a object.
 Their are some different in their feature and use:

 Interface: